 How about you?
 What kinds of meals do you make on long trips or camping trips?
 When you travel away from home, what do you miss?

 DISCLOSURE: This post is brought to you by Sahale Snacks, I have always loved Sahale Snacks, they are an integral part of my eating life.
 Despite the fact that I was a Sahale Snacks ambassador, I loved them before that assignment and I continue to love them.
 This is what I really eat, no joke, and that includes Sahale Snacks.
-Bottom line, all opinions are my own.
+The bottom line, all opinions are my own.

 Like it?
 PIN it!